RITS98/Food-Delivery-Prediction/README.md

 Nest, feature engineering is used to derive valuable insights from the dataset.
 By considering factors such as delivery person's age, ratings, location coordinates, and time-related variable, we aimed to identify the key elements that affect the delivery time.
 These engineered features enhance the model's predictive power.

-We the built the predictive model using regression algorithms like linear regression, decision tree, random forest and XGBoost.
+I have built the predictive model using regression algorithms like linear regression, decision tree, random forest and XGBoost.
 The model was trained on a subset of the dataset using cross validation techniques to ensure robustness.
 WE evaluated te model's accuracy with metrics such as mean squared error (MSE) and R-squared (R2) score.

 The food delivery time prediction model enables business to optimize their operations and enhance the overall delivery experience for their customers.